subvisual/ctf-sei-2019/5-perl.md

 ---
 permalink: /challenges/c
+layout: challenge
 ---

 # INTERMISSION

 You probably got the gist of this now, haven't you?

-Now, for the second part:
+Now, the second part is right across the corner.
+You just need to:

 1. Grab all the answers from all previous challenges
 2. Join them together, separated by a comma, **all downcase, no spaces**